gbertoldo/DEPP/JOSSPaper/paper.md

 \end{cases}$$
 where $f_{h_{min}}$ and $f_{h_{max}}$ are the minimum and maximum allowed values of $f_h$.

-The probability of success of RSM $f_s$ is the ratio of the number of times that the hybridization contributed to maximize the objective function to the last $N_p$ times RSM hybridization was applied.
-In the first generations, when the number of samples are less than $N_p$, $f_s$ is not available.
-In this case $f_h$ is equal to $f_{h0}$, an initial value of the fraction of hybridization.
+The probability of success of RSM $f_s$ is the ratio of the number of times that the hybridization contributed to maximizing the objective function to the last $N_p$ times RSM hybridization was applied.
+In the first generations, when the number of samples is less than $N_p$, $f_s$ is not available.
+In this case, $f_h$ is equal to $f_{h0}$, an initial value of the fraction of hybridization.

-Suppose, now, that a mutant vector, associated to individual $\boldsymbol{x}_i$, will be calculated by DE-RSM hybridization.
+Suppose, now, that a mutant vector, associated with individual $\boldsymbol{x}_i$, will be calculated by DE-RSM hybridization.
 In order to fit a response surface, it is necessary to select a set of individuals.
 This selection is made in two steps.
 First, the history list is ordered from the best individual to the worst one and the i-th best individual $\hat{\boldsymbol{x}}$ is taken (target individual).
 Second, the history list is reordered from the closest to the furthermost individual to the target individual.
 From this list, $N_f-1$ individuals are selected according to the following rules, starting from the closest individual:

 -   The distance between $\hat{\boldsymbol{x}}$ and the candidate individual $\boldsymbol{x}_k$ must satisfy
 $$\sqrt{\sum_{j=1}^{D}\left(\frac{\hat{x}_j-x_{kj}}{U_j-L_j}\right)^2} \ge \eta_{\text{tol}},$$